sunilsankar/flask-restapi-postgres/README.md

 **Deploying of inventory flask api script**

-I have already build the image and the code is present my this repository under **app.py**
+I have already build the image and the code is present in this repository under **app.py** and also the docker file for reference.

-You can find the image here [InventoryApi](https://hub.docker.com/r/sunilsankar/inventoryapi)
+You can find the image build here [InventoryApi](https://hub.docker.com/r/sunilsankar/inventoryapi)

-Ansible has provisioned postgres created a database named inventory and also reset postgres password to **postgres** we can change this if necessary and also allowed public access .We can validate by connecting with the below ipaddress taken from vagrant file
+Ansible job has provisioned postgres created a database named inventory and also reset postgres password to **postgres** we can change this if necessary and also allowed public access .We can validate by connecting with the below ipaddress taken from vagrant file
 ```
 vagrant ssh
 ```